BaskettLab/computing/plotting.md

 ### In R base graphics (From Scott)

 Labels in R can be annoying to figure out.
 Here are some code bits that may help?
+If none of these work, you may find an answer by typing `?plotmath` at the R console prompt.

 Label the value of a parameter (m) used in the plot.